Cornerstone-OnDemand/modelkit/docs/library/developing_modelkit.md

 This model supports asynchronous and synchronous requests to the distance model (using either `requests` or `aiohttp`).
 If the model setting `async_mode` is unset, each predict call will determine whether it is called in an asychronous environment and choose the best option.
 If it is set, then all calls will use the same strategy.

-In addition, it is possible to set this behavior at the level of the `ModelLibrary` by either setting the `async_mode` setting in the `ServiceSettings` or by setting the environment variable `modelkit_ASYNC_MODE`.
+In addition, it is possible to set this behavior at the level of the `ModelLibrary` by either setting the `async_mode` setting in the `LibrarySettings` or by setting the environment variable `modelkit_ASYNC_MODE`.